- Apply links menu

-If they do not keep up with their rent payments to you, you can apply for any Housing Benefit to be paid direct to your bank account, which is paid every 4 weeks in arrears.
-You will be asked to provide evidence that your tenant is more than eight weeks in arrears with their rent before we will consider paying benefit direct to you.
+If they do not keep up with their rent payments to you, you can apply for any Housing Benefit to be paid direct to your bank account, which is paid every four weeks in arrears.
+You'll be asked to provide evidence that your tenant is more than eight weeks in arrears with their rent before we will consider paying benefit direct to you.

 If we pay your tenant's Housing Benefit directly to you, you can view details about their payments online.

 In some circumstances people are not in a position to take care of their own affairs for a short while when they first take on a tenancy.
 If, after discussion with your tenant, you feel this to be the case you can apply for any claim to be paid direct to you for up to six months from the start of the claim.